atom-dispencer/iAtomSys/VM/README.md

 # You may need to change the path if your $VERSION build property is not 'DEV' (see above)

 # Or to launch with a debug server for development:
-java -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005 -jar "$JAR"
+java -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005 -jar ".\build\libs\vm-DEV.jar"
 ```

+Notes:
-Your terminal must be compatible with ANSI escape codes for the VM's GUI to function.
+- Your terminal must be compatible with ANSI escape codes for the VM's UI to function.
+  - The
+- The VM application consists of a Spring HTTP with REST API and a Spring Shell terminal-based UI.
+- The VM does not require any external connections, but must be allowed to launch a Spring HTTP server on port 8080.
+  - The Spring server binds to `127.0.0.1` (`server.address=127.0.0.1`) to prevent external connections.
+  - It is not currently easy to change the port that the VM runs on, but this feature is on the way.

 The `debug.ps1` script is a utility PowerShell script for developers which performs the `clean`, `build` and
     `test` tasks, then launches the JAR with a JVM debugger.
+This is primarily for my own use, but should be trivial to port to other operating systems/shells.

 # Manual